rur/treetop/demo/README.markdown

 * flash messages, and
 * redirects.

-This app makes use of a _route map_* tool to generate the router setup code from a configuration file.
+This app makes use of a 'route map' tool* to generate the router setup code.

 Review source: [ticket/routemap.toml](ticket/routemap.toml), is used to generate, [ticket/routes.go](ticket/routes.go)